krzychu124/CS-AdvancedVehicleOptions/README.md

 # CS-AdvancedVehicleOptions 1.9.0

 This version is 1.9.0, tested in a limited environment only.
 Last changes include a new logo (yeah) und the change of the namespace for the mod.
-This will stop annyoing messages when user are still subscribed to the original one.
+This should stop annyoing messages when user are still subscribed to the original one.

+26/03 Still error messages on load; should be resolved if moving to Harmony 2.0 / have no idea, how to do that :/ 26/03 New vehicles to be added for new DLC Sunset Harbor

 # CS-AdvancedVehicleOptions